 Involvement in the Horizon 2020 Work Programme as Contracting Authority

 The European Commission has entrusted EASA with the management of nine urgent research actions in the area of environmental protection and aviation safety.
-Under this agreement, EASA is among others responsible for contracting, the technical oversight and the proper dissemination and usage of the research results.
+Under this agreement, EASA is responsible for contracting, the technical oversight and the proper dissemination and usage of the research results. of nine urgent research actions in the area of environmental protection and aviation safety.

 All research actions are financed to 100% by the H2020 research programme of the European Union.